 Mother’s Day is just around the corner and there’s a good chance you’re looking for gift ideas.
-To ensure Mom isn’t disappointed, read on for a list of gifts to avoid come May 10—and what you should buy instead.
+Of course, jewelry is often a safe bet, so long as you know her style (and get jewelry insurance through the GEICO Insurance Agency, of course).
+To ensure Mom isn’t disappointed, read on for a list of gifts to avoid—and what you should buy instead.

 Breakfast In Bed